Café Affetto Automatic Espresso Machine review – infinitely impressive

 The machine itself can be wiped with the included microfiber cloth – and a non-abrasive cleaner when necessary.
 The water tank, drip tray, and disposal tray can be washed and dried.

 However, after a period of time, you’ll need to open the service door to access the service area.
 The cleaning brush and microfiber cloth are used to clean grounds from the service area and coffee grinder chute.
 The coffee brewer should be taken out and washed in the sink with warm water.
-The brewer and the service area should be complete dry before reassembling that area.
+The brewer and the service area should be completely dry before reassembling that area.

 After 8 brews, the empty waste alert appears.
 When you empty the waste basket, the alert will reset.

-The company recommends descaling the espresso maker monthly – more depending on the water hardness in your area.
+The company recommends descaling the espresso maker monthly – depending on the water hardness in your area.
 Use one of the included cleaning solutions to descale or the company states that a 1:1 ratio of water and white vinegar can be used instead.
 Press the descaling selection to start this process, and then rinse the solution out with water.

 How does it compare?